 Connection Type Choose the connection type as Static IP if your ISP has offered you a fixed IP address.
 IP Address Enter the IP address provided by your ISP.
 Subnet Mask Enter the subnet mask provided by your ISP.
 Default Gateway Enter the default gateway provided by your ISP.
 Upstream Bandwidth Specify the upstream bandwidth of the WAN port.
-This value is the upper limit of the Maximum Upstream Bandwidth on Transmission > Bandwidth Control page.
-Also, this value determines the bandwidth ratio of each WAN port after Bandwidth Based Balance Routing is enabled on Transmission > Load Balancing > Basic Settings page.
+This value is the upper limit of the Maximum Upstream Bandwidth on Transmission &gt; Bandwidth Control page.
+Also, this value determines the bandwidth ratio of each WAN port after Bandwidth Based Balance Routing is enabled on Transmission &gt; Load Balancing &gt; Basic Settings page.
 Downstream Bandwidth Specify the downstream bandwidth of the WAN port.
-This value is the upper limit of the Maximum Downstream Bandwidth on Transmission > Bandwidth Control page.
-Also, this value determines the bandwidth ratio of each WAN port after Bandwidth Based Balance Routing is enabled on Transmission > Load Balancing > Basic Settings page.
+This value is the upper limit of the Maximum Downstream Bandwidth on Transmission &gt; Bandwidth Control page.
+Also, this value determines the bandwidth ratio of each WAN port after Bandwidth Based Balance Routing is enabled on Transmission &gt; Load Balancing &gt; Basic Settings page.
 MTU Specify the MTU (Maximum Transmission Unit) of the WAN port.
 MTU is the maximum data unit transmitted in the physical network.
 When Static IP is selected, MTU can be set in the range of 576-1500 bytes.
 The default value is 1500.

 Primary/ Secondary DNS (Optional) Enter the IP address of the DNS server provided by your ISP.
 VLAN Add the WAN port to a VLAN.
-Generally, Generally, you don't need to enable VLAN for the WAN port unless required by your ISP.
+Generally, you don't need to enable VLAN for the WAN port unless required by your ISP.
 VLAN ID If VLAN for the WAN port is enabled, you need to enter a VLAN ID.
 Then the WAN port is automatically assigned to the VLAN.
 By default, the egress rule of the VLAN is UNTAG, so the packets are transmitted by the WAN port without VLAN tags.
 If you want the WAN port to transmit packets with VLAN tag, you need to configure its egress rule as TAG.
-To configure VLANs, go to Network > VLAN > VLAN .
-Negotiation Mode Specify the speed mode for this port.
-Flow Control Check the box to enable the flow control function.
-Flow Control is the process of managing the data transmission of the sender to avoid the receiver getting overloaded.
+To configure VLANs, go to Network &gt; VLAN &gt; VLAN .
+Internet VLAN Priority Priority is only available when Internet VLAN is enabled.
+The Internet VLAN Priority function helps to prioritize the internet traffic based on your needs.
+You can determine the priority level for the traffic by specifying the tag.
+The tag ranges from 0 to 7.
+None means the packet will be forwarded without any operation.
+WAN IP Alias WAN IP Alias supports configuring multiple IP addresses on one WAN port, and these IP addresses can be used to configure virtual server and other functions.Note: The WAN IP Alias configuration will take effect only when you click Save to apply the connection settings.